Azure/apim-lab/apim-lab/7-security/security-7-1-jwt-validation.md

   </policies>
   ```

-- Invoke the *Divide two integers* method with the `Authorization` header once more and observe the `200` Success.
+- Invoke the **Divide two integers** method with the `Authorization` header once more and observe the `200` Success.
-- Use the *Trace* feature to inspect what was passed to backend.
+- Use the **Trace** feature to inspect what was passed to backend.
 You should see the new header and the correct value from the claims.

   ![APIM JWT Claim in Trace](../../assets/images/apim-jwt-claim-in-trace.png)

-### JSON Web Tokens (JWT) - Improvements
+### Improvements

 Based on what you have learned thus far, consider how you can improve your policies.
 For example, you may not want to hard-code the `issuer-signing-key` and instead use a Named Value that you can more easily administer and change outside of an API's policies.
 If you have time in this exercise, go ahead and give it a try.